freehaha/slate/source/includes/_data.md

 A Data Source is an instance of Connector with specific configuration.
-For example, one can create a Data Source using the Socrata Connector and configure it so that when accessed, the Data Source returns the data inside a specific resource of Socrata.
+For example, one can create a Data Source using the Socrata Connector and configure it so that when accessed, the Data Source returns the data inside a specific artifact of Socrata.
 Below lists property of a DataSource:

 Property | Type | Description
 --- | --- | --- | ---